The Best Audiobook Narrators Who Bring Novels to Life

 Book Summary

-Patti Murin also narrates The Rom Commers, Hello Stranger, and The Bodyguard by Katherine Center.
+Patti Murin also narrates The Rom Commers, The Love Haters, Hello Stranger, and The Bodyguard by Katherine Center.
 We love everything Center writes, so any Center/Murin collaboration makes an excellent audiobook choice.

 Book Summary